oliullah05/Pet-Adoption-Platform-Server/README.md

 - User can update his pet

 ### Adoption-request
-- User can requiest other's pet for adoption.
+- User can request another's pet for adoption.

 ### Pet Filtering
-- Comprehensive shoe filtering options, including species, location, size, age, breed and additional parameters.
+- Comprehensive shoe filtering options, including species, location, size, age, breed, and additional parameters.
-- And search by  location, breed, species in searchTerm query.
+- And search by  location, breed, and species in searchTerm query.